 - reviewed on a regular basis and where necessary

-You could address how your organisation makes decisions around how to implement the policies.
-For example, it might refer to governance and oversight, including who undertakes the task of reviewing practices and ensuring oversight.
+You could address how your organisation makes decisions about the management of personal data.
+For example, it might refer to governance and oversight, including who undertakes the task of reviewing practices and ensuring the policies are being followed.
 You can set out how this fits in to your governance and management structures.

-It would be more appropriate to set out detailed procedures in a separate document.
-For example, you might have a procedure for dealing with Subject Access Requests, which would be separate from, but informed by, your Data Protection Policy.
+It might be more appropriate to set out detailed procedures in a separate document.
+For example, you might have a separate document outlining your procedure for dealing with Subject Access Requests which would be informed, and referred to, by your Data Protection Policy.